nitish-singh128/case-conversion-api/README.md

 ---

-# Polyglot String Conversion Engine & API
+# The Hardware-Aware Polyglot String Conversion Engine & API

 A high-performance system demonstrating a Native C++17 engine seamlessly integrated into a .NET 8 managed ecosystem.
 This project serves as a blueprint for handling manual memory management across the ABI boundary, implementing extensible Strategy patterns, and maintaining an immutable Docker promotion pipeline from development to production.